Provinite/halloween-2018/rest/index.md

 # Communication
 - Request body payloads must be JSON encoded.
 - API results will be JSON encoded, javascript/typescript style responses are presented here for clarity.
 Actual API results will be valid JSON.
+- The API will issue meaningful HTTP status codes as often as possible.

 # Authentication
 Most endpoints will require authentication at launch.